John Barnard (politician)

-Sir John Barnard (c.
-1685 – 28 August 1764) was a British Whig politician and Lord Mayor of London.
+Sir John Barnard (1685 – 28 August 1764) was a British merchant and Whig politician who served as the Lord Mayor of London in 1738.

 Early life

 Barnard was the son of a Quaker merchant from Reading, Berkshire, also named John Barnard and his wife, Sarah, daughter of Robert Payne of Play Hatch in Oxfordshire part of Sonning.
 He abandoned the Quakers early in his life, and is said to have been baptised into the Anglican faith by Henry Compton, Bishop of London.

 The younger John Barnard initially worked alongside his father as a London City merchant.
 He was elected at the 1722 general election as one of the four members of parliament (MPs) for the City of London.